-The risk of getting ill is low.
-You do not need to do anything else unless you become unwell.
+The chance of getting ill is low.
+You do not need to do anything else unless you notice a rash or become unwell.

 Non-urgent advice: See a GP if:

-- you have been bitten by a tick or visited an area in the past month where infected ticks are found
+- you've been bitten by a tick or visited an area in the past 3 months where infected ticks could be

 - flu-like symptoms – such as feeling hot and shivery, headaches, aching muscles or feeling sick, or

-Tell them if you have been in forests or grassy areas.
+Tell them if you have recently been in forests or grassy areas.

 What happens at your appointment